kaanaksit/odak/README.md

 ```

 ### Usage
-You can import Odak and start designing your next in Optics!
+You can import Odak and start designing your next in Optics, Computer Graphics or Perception!
 We prepared a [documentation](https://kunguz.github.io/odak) on usage and much more.